 Most women experience some degree of emotional or physical discomfort a few days before and just after their menstrual period begins each month.
-About 5% of women of childbearing age, however, experience premenstrual symptoms that are so severe they cause significant mental distress and interfere with work, school, or relationships — thereby meeting the criteria for premenstrual dysphoric disorder, or PMDD, as defined by the Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition (DSM-IV; see below).
-Another 18% to 35% of women suffer from less severe, but nevertheless bothersome, premenstrual symptoms.
+However, some women of childbearing age experience premenstrual symptoms that are so severe they cause significant mental distress and interfere with work, school, or relationships — thereby meeting the criteria for premenstrual dysphoric disorder, or PMDD.

-Although sometimes dismissed as trivial, PMDD can disrupt a woman's life and relationships so completely, she may despair that life itself is not worth living.
-About 15% of women with PMDD attempt suicide.
-Fortunately, treatment options exist for PMDD — but the most effective are not always prescribed.
+PMDD can disrupt a woman's life and relationships so completely, she may even consider suicide.
+Fortunately, treatment options exist for PMDD.

 Brain areas that regulate emotion and behavior are studded with receptors for estrogen, progesterone, and other sex hormones.
 These hormones affect the functioning of neurotransmitter systems that influence mood and thinking — and in this way may trigger PMDD.
 But it's not clear why some women are more sensitive than others.
 Genetic vulnerability likely contributes.
 Other risk factors for developing PMDD include stress, being overweight or obese, and a past history of trauma or sexual abuse.